 A strong IT governance framework helps mitigate critical threats from cyberattacks.
 Part and parcel of this framework is a regularly conducted risk assessment.
 These assessments highlight gaps between your cybersecurity policies and the actual prevailing issues.
-They also allow organizations to avoid massive fines from compliance and regulatory breaches.
+They also allow organizations to avoid massive fines for compliance and regulatory breaches.

-Take for example, the recently published audit from the state of Oregon initiated by Secretary of State, Shemia Fagan.
+Take, for example, the recently published audit from the state of Oregon initiated by Secretary of State, Shemia Fagan.
 Fagan acknowledged the state could not "effectively deliver public services without sufficient IT governance and cybersecurity controls.”

 The audit recognized the progress the state had made on the cybersecurity front since 2016.
 Furthermore, it highlighted areas for improvement.
 Specifically, the need to improve overall cybersecurity guidance and fully-defined expectations for agencies

 Additionally, it included ten recommendation areas for improvement.
-Among them, the low-hanging fruit of– asking the state’s Enterprise Information Services (EIS) division to update outdated definitions; and identifying the cybersecurity officials of various departments.
+Among them, the low-hanging fruit of– asking the state’s Enterprise Information Services (EIS) division to update outdated definitions, and identifying the cybersecurity officials of various departments.